Is time for Aam Admi Party to give it another shot on the national scene

 In the 2019 elections, the AAP did throw its hat into the national ring.
 It fielded candidates from Delhi, Goa and Punjab.
 In Haryana, the party had formed an alliance with the JJP and contested on three Lok Sabha seats.

 Out of the 40 seats that the AAP contested on, it won 39 of them.
 The AAP also tried its hand in the assembly segment outside Delhi.
-In Goa the party lost all the seats it contested in 2017.
+In Goa, the party lost all the seats it contested in 2017.
 In the Punjab election of 2017, the AAP contested with the Lok Insaaf Party.
 In all the alliance won 22 seats, of which 20 were bagged by the AAP.

-In the Haryana and Maharashtra elections, the AAP contested on 70 seats, but lost all of them.
+In the Haryana and Maharashtra elections, the AAP contested on 70 seats but lost all of them.
 It fielded 24 candidates in Maharashtra and 46 in Haryana.

 Loss for BJP means it is out of power in Delhi for 27 years

-Dr. Sandeep Shastri, one of India's top psephologists tells OneIndia, the AAP should not try its hand in the national arena now.
-The Delhi victory is based on a sustained and solid ground work done over a long period.
-One does not see that ground work elsewhere and hence I feel the Delhi replication on the national stage at this juncture is difficult.
+Dr Sandeep Shastri, one of India's top psephologists tells OneIndia, the AAP should not try its hand in the national arena now.
+The Delhi victory is based on the sustained and solid groundwork done over a long period.
+One does not see that groundwork elsewhere and hence I feel the Delhi replication on the national stage at this juncture is difficult.